hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/views.md

 metaDescription: "Create views on one or more tables.
 Modify data through views, alter and drop views."
 ---

-A View is a virtual table that is created by fetching data from one or more tables by a sql query.
+A View is a virtual table that is created by fetching data from one or more tables by a SQL query.

-Just like a table a view has data in the form of rows and columns.
+Just like a table, a view has data in the form of rows and columns.
 The content in a view is dynamically produced from the referencing table.

 Views are generally used to: